Instructor: Amy Cook

-I wish i had come accross something like this years ago to help my dog and i.
-We eventually worked some things out but if i had had Amy's instruction in the whys and wherefores i could have helped my dog far sooner and in turn doing what we wanted to so much sooner.
-I am now on to the next generation of dogs and utilising these skills in Management.
+I wish I had come across something like this years ago to help my dog and I. We eventually worked some things out but if I had had Amy's instruction in the whys and wherefores I could have helped my dog far sooner and in turn doing what we wanted to so much sooner.
+I am now on to the next generation of dogs and utilizing these skills in Management.
 Benefits my dogs and my anxiety levels so reduced.
 Thankyou thankyou thankyou.

 I learn so much from Amy.
 This Management class dovetails so nicely with the Bogeyman class and I feel I am much better equipped to help my dogs in real situations.
 Amy has such a great eye and knows just what to suggest in each situation.
 I am so grateful to have Amy as my instructor.

 Before discovering Fenzi Academy, my dog was anxious, reacting to all the dogs around her, and I really didn't know how to communicate with her and make her feel better about her environment.
 With everything I learned in Amy's Dealing with the Bogeyman class, and Denise's play class, I started to understand what she was trying to tell me and what I could do to reduce stress and increase fun!
 After taking BH150 Management, I finally have the last set of tools that I needed to get through the sticky situations that can easily arise when trying to do dog sports.
 Thank you to Fenzi Academy for teaching me about my dog and giving me the tools to make her life happy and fun.
 I now have a dog that is happy to play, not worried about every turn, and trusts me to get her out of scary situations!
 Can't wait to see what else I can learn!